Bringing outliers together.

 Jon: How would you describe Entrepreneur First?

 Conan: In short, we help ambitious people create companies.
-Our founders Alice, and Matt, were working at a management consultancy and they realised that the traditional career paths for ambitious people were for instance working for large institutions such as banks.
+Our founders Alice, and Matt, were working at a management consultancy and they realized that the traditional career paths for ambitious people were for instance working for large institutions such as banks.
 This didn't always utilise their potential and in general, large companies are not geared towards making entrepreneurs.

 What we aim to do is produce an environment to help people get into entrepreneurship.
 One of the highest value things we do is to help in finding co-founders.
 Even if someone has a great idea, they are often not able to follow it through alone.
-By analysing the data each person gives us, we can create teams of people who otherwise would not have found each other.
+By analyzing the data each person gives us, we can create teams of people who otherwise would not have found each other.